ropenscilabs/allcontributors/README.md

 primarily a bot which responds to commit messages such as `add @user for
 <contribution>`, where `<contribution>` is one of the [recognized
 types](https://allcontributors.org/docs/en/emoji-key).
 The relative
-advantage of this system lies primarily in the diversity of contribution types able to be acknowledged, with each type for a given user appearing as a corresponding [emoji](https://allcontributors.org/docs/en/emoji-key) below their github avatar as listed on the README.
+advantage of that original system lies primarily in the diversity of contribution types able to be acknowledged, with each type for a given user appearing as a corresponding [emoji](https://allcontributors.org/docs/en/emoji-key) below their github avatar as listed on the README.
 In comparison, the advantages of the `allcontributor` package are:

-1. It works locally without any bot integration with a repository
+1. It works locally without any bot integration
 2. It can add contributors to any file, not just the main README
 3. It offers a variety of formats for listing contributors:
     1)  divided into sections by types of contributions, or as a single